drCrowned/rojoworkflow-template/README.md

 If you want, you can launch *rojo build -0 game.rbxl* into your command terminal to build your game.
 You'll find a file called *game.rbxl* in your explorer after that!

-To sync Roblox Studio and Rojo together, you'll also need the Rojo plugin in your IDE.
-Start up the Rojo Ext to then, start the Rojo plugin in your IDE.
+You'll also need the Rojo plugin in your IDE to sync Roblox Studio and Rojo together.
+Start up the Rojo Ext then, start the Rojo plugin in your IDE.

 ## Setting up Stylua and Selene
 This is where it becomes optional.
-You don't really need it, but it's really REALLY useful!
+You don't need it, but it's really **REALLY** useful!

 Get this, you want to read your subordinates' work and provide input on it.
 Turns out you need to learn another language to see one line of their atrocious code!
 Stylua is the go-to for programmers to enforce styling formats in *✨LOuaU✨* files.